orellabac/mqtests/README.md

 I create some test code that you can see at `src/main/java/Main.java`.
 And then create some sql snippets to create a couple of UDFs.

 The main challenge is that External Network Access can also point to public facing IP addresses.
 In my case I am using (ngrok)[https://ngrok.com/] to expose my local server to the public facing internet.
+> NOTE: ngrok is simple to setup and use.
+> Once it is installed you expose a port as simple as:
+> `ngrok tcp 1414`
+> the previous line will expose my MQ port to the web.
+The ngrok interface will show an URL and an PORT that you can then use to access your local resource.

 So I will walk step by step.